Chocolive24/Chocolive24.github.io/src/content/project/ruby_and_the_lost_crystals.md

 The aim was to produce a **vertical slice in six months** (from September to February), enabling us to demonstrate gameplay that is representative of the game's final concept.
 The aim of the project is to have a **semi-professional experience** where each discipline plays an essential role in production and where **students can specialise in one aspect of game development**.

+# Pitch
+In a fantasy world strewn with ruins, Ruby and her mysterious companion Sapphire must work together to progress, with the sole mission of restoring the scattered crystals.
+To do this, Ruby is able to perform physical interactions, while Sapphire can fire projectiles with a variety of behaviours

 ## Organisation Chart